zliide/flutter_camera_kit/README.md

 # Installation

 ## iOS
 Add `io.flutter.embedded_views_preview` in info.plist with value `YES`.
 Add `Privacy - Camera Usage Description` in info.plist.

 # Usage

-For use plugin, You shoude an instance of `CameraKitController` then initial `CameraKitView` passing `CameraKitController` instance to it.
+For use plugin, You should an instance of `CameraKitController` then initial `CameraKitView` passing `CameraKitController` instance to it.
 ```
    cameraKitController = CameraKitController();
     cameraKitView = CameraKitView(